mura-orz/pug/README.md

 # pug++
 (c) 2022-, Mura.

-This is a minimal implementation of pug-html translater.
+This is a minimal implementation of pug-html translator.